-- Students who submit course work late but within 7 days (one week) of the due date will have work marked, but the grade will be capped at D- unless an application for mitigating circumstances is accepted. - Students who submit work later than 7 days (one week) will not have work marked unless they have submitted a valid claim of mitigating circumstances. - For full details of submission regulations please see the Taught Courses Regulatory Framework.
+- Students who submit course work late but within 7 days of the due date will have work marked, but the grade will be capped at D- unless an application for mitigating circumstances is accepted. - Students who submit work later than 7 days (one week) of the due date will not have work marked unless they have submitted a valid claim of mitigating circumstances. - For full details of submission regulations please see the Taught Courses Regulatory Framework.